 - Use Keyword Scout to view monthly search volume and trends for particular keywords.

-This is clearly a very popular niche, as “pokemon cards” and related keywords have tens of thousands of searches per month—and most are trending upwards.
+This is clearly a very popular niche, as “pokemon cards” and related keywords have tens or hundreds of thousands of searches per month.
 People want Pokémon cards!

 - Use Opportunity Finder to discover high-demand and low-competition product ideas.

-Opportunity Finder reveals high-demand, low-competition keywords—it helps sellers sniff out profitable product niches they may have never thought about.
+Opportunity Finder reveals high-demand, low-competition keywords, helping sellers sniff out profitable product niches they may have never thought about.
 Using this tool, let’s also search for keywords related to “pokemon cards” and “charizard” within the “Toys & Games” category, with competition set for “Very Low” to “Medium.”

 On a scale from 1-10, with 10 being the best opportunity, each of these keywords score between 6 and 7.
 There is low competition with medium-high demand for this niche.